-Hello LTLYDA readers!
-I’m so excited that Sarah chose me to be your Design Hotels contributor!
+Hello, it’s Tina Ramchandani from Life in Sketch.
 Every month I’ll be taking you to a new destination and sharing a fabulous design hotel with you.
 I love to travel and absolutely love to experience new cultures, foods, and scenes.
 Most of all, I love the hotels!
 After a long day of walking around a new town you need a special, relaxing place to rest your head.
 Hotels are more than just a bed, though.
 They are an experience, something to make your trip just a little bit better.

 I thought I would start off the Design Hotels series by sharing one of my favorite hotels with you.
 Two years ago I had the opportunity to visit Lisbon, which has come to be one of my favorite cities in the world.
 In addition to the magnificent city, Lisbon offers many small stops just outside of the city borders which can be options for day trips or overnight trips.
 While in Lisbon we took a quick train ride to Cascais.